Koh Samui Diving Holidays

-If you can name it then you can eat it in Samui, as all culinary tastes are catered for.
-There are French, Scandinavian, English, American, Japanese, Indian, German, Mexican and Italian restaurants as well as plenty of local Thai restaurants offering the delicious and (sometimes) spicy food that Thailand is famous for.
-So whether you want a non-too-wholesome pie and chips or a lip tingling green curry you won't be disappointed!
+Samui caters for all culinary tastes.
+If you can name it, you can find it.
+As well as plenty of local Thai restaurants offering the delicious and (sometimes) spicy food that Thailand is famous for, there are also French, Scandinavian, English, American, Japanese, Indian, German, Mexican and Italian restaurants.
+So whether you want a lip tingling red curry or a non-too-wholesome pie and peas, you won't be disappointed!

-The liveliest party venues in Samui are the Chaweng and Lamai Beach areas, where you'll find all the usual 'girlie bars'.
-There are however, plenty of nice regular bars to relax in after a hard days diving, with pool tables and live televised sports.
-There are plenty of live music venues as well with everything from traditional Thai music to Elvis impersonations.
-If none of that is your scene you can happily relax on the beach at one of the open air beach bars and sip cocktails as you gaze out on the Gulf of Thailand.
+The liveliest resorts in Samui are the Chaweng and Lamai Beach areas.
+You will find all the usual 'girlie bars' there and also plenty of nice regular bars to relax in after a day's scuba diving.
+There are plenty of live music venues with everything from traditional Thai music to western cover bands.
+If none of that is your scene you can happily relax at one of the open air beach bars and sip cocktails as you gaze out on the Gulf of Thailand.

-Chaweng and Lamai have the majority of options for shopping.
-That's where you'll find most of the tailors and gem shops.
-However all around the island there are smaller boutique shops where it's possible to pick up a more unique reminder of your holiday in Thailand.
+The majority of shopping options are in Chaweng and Lamai; you will find most of the tailors and gem shops there.
+All around the island there are smaller boutique shops where it's possible to pick up a more unique reminder of your holiday in Thailand.

-Local taxis called ‘Songthaews' are pick-up trucks with bench seats in the back that circle the island in both directions and pick up passengers along the way.
-They normally start at 6 am and there is no timetable - you just stand by the side of the road and wave one down as it approaches.
+There are 'Songthaews' (pick-up trucks with bench seats in the back) that circle the island in both directions and pick up passengers along the way.
 They are cheap and regular.
-Prices rise after 6 pm and you should agree the fare in advance.
+There is no timetable, they start at 6 am and you just stand by the side of the road and wave one down as it approaches.
+You should agree the fare at the start of your journey.

-Samui now has some ‘meter taxis' which can whiz you around the island in air-conditioned luxury.
-They are more expensive than the Songthaews and the fare should be agreed in advance because often the meter is more for decoration than actual use.
+There are a few 'meter taxis' which can whiz you around the island in a bit more comfort.
+They are more expensive than the Songthaews but are also more convenient.
+Again you should agree the fare in advance because the meter is often more for decoration than actual use.

-A more flexible and cheaper way to get around the island is by hired Jeep or motorbike.
-If you choose to hire a motorbike you should be aware that it probably isn't insured and that Samui has Thailand's worst road accident statistics.
-Samui Police will fine you for not wearing a helmet and you should, theoretically, also have an international driving license.
+If you want to drive yourself you can hire a Jeep or motorbike.
+Please be careful if you hire a motorbike.
+You will almost certainly not be insured and Samui has Thailand's worst road accident statistics.
+The police will fine you for not wearing a helmet or driving without an international driving license.